SPE : A-NZ Office Bearers for 2022-2023

 Hamed Ghajarnia graduated in Polymer Engineering in 1997 in Tehran, Iran.
 He has worked in many different roles in the automotive, plastics and rubber industries and has also worked as a polymer expert and consultant.
 He has been a senior editor of “Plastics Industry Magazine” and editor-in-chief of “Recycling Magazine”.
 He was also the founder of two companies in the polymer industry in Iran.

-He has actively worked with the SPE: A-NZ Section for more than nine years, of which for eight years he has served as Publicity Chair.
+Hamed is the current president of SPE-ANZ.
+He has actively worked with the SPE: A-NZ Section for more than 11 years, of which for 10 years he has served as Publicity Chair.
 His focus is to improve the Section’s connection and communication to its true stakeholders.

 Kevin Thomson has gained more than 25 years of experience in the plastics industry through technical and senior management roles, in both large and small companies, including material manufacturers, compounders, automotive, and medical device manufacturers.

 He also has considerable experience as a technical consultant and held senior roles in three start-up companies.

 He is currently employed by CSIRO to facilitate collaborative projects between industry and research organisations.
 He has a BSc (Hons), M Eng Sc and a PhD from Monash University and is a graduate of the Australian Institute of Company Directors.